WW Recipe of the Day: Easy Caribbean Shrimp and Vegetable Stir Fry

 - Leave the vegetables out and serve them steamed on the side.

-- Like it hot, just use hot barbecue sauce or add a few hot peppers.
+- Like it hot, just use hot barbecue sauce (affiliate link) or add a few hot peppers.

 - Substitute frozen vegetables, just don't include the 2 tablespoons of water.